MattKuebrich/roundabout/roundabout_manual.md

 I've been using [recharchable 9v batteries](https://www.amazon.com/Tenergy-Charger-Premium-Rechargeable-Batteries/dp/B00461E85M) for power and they work great, just make sure they are the NiMH ones and NOT the LI-ON ones (they cause the circuit to make an annoying high pitched noise).

+# Other considerations

+* Patching roundabout with other gear hasn't been extensively tested, so proceed with caution there.
+It really was conceived as a self-contained instrument.
+The signal coming out of the stereo jack can get up to a max of ~4.2V p2p in my tests.
+The signal from the header outputs could get closer to 5V.

+* I'm not an EE or anything, so I'm sure there are things someone with more knowledge would do differently.

 # DIY modifications
 Todo...